Umuzi-org/tech-department/content/topics/clean-code/python/_index.md

 Conventions for writing good documentation strings (a.k.a. "docstrings") are immortalized in [PEP 257](https://www.python.org/dev/peps/pep-0257).

-- Write docstrings for all public modules, functions, classes, and methods.
-Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
-This comment should appear after the def line.
+- Write docstrings for all non-obvious public modules, functions, classes, and methods.
+Docstrings are not necessary for non-public methods
 - PEP 257 describes good docstring conventions.
 Note that most importantly, the """ that ends a multiline docstring should be on a line by itself:

+`module.py`:

 ```
-    """ this is the docstring for the module"""
+""" this is the docstring for the module
-    module.py
+"""

-    """ this is not a docstring, this is a mistake"""
+""" this is not a docstring, this is a mistake
+"""

 class Whatever:
-        """ classes can have docstrings too"""
+    """classes can have docstrings too
+    """

     def stuff( ...):
-            """fnctions can have docstrings"""
+        """functions can have docstrings
+        """

-    def moar_Stuff():
+def moar_stuff():
-    """module level functions too"""
+    """module level functions too
+    """
 ```